 “Of course, sweetie.
 I’ll let your mom know, too.
 Are you alright?”
 Aunt Kiera asked.

 “I’m fine.
 Amanda is still upstairs sleeping too.
 Thanks, Aunt Kiera.”
 He set the phone back down beside his mother’s head.
 He covered his mother with the afghan lying on the chair and looked at the bruise rising around her eye and cheek.
-When his father had refused counseling after this third relapse, his Aunt Kiera had told his mother to leave.
-But she had refused.
-Jack sighed and swallowed hard, putting a few peanut butter sandwiches in the pocket of his jacket.
+When his father had refused counseling after this third relapse, it had been his Aunt Kiera had encouraged his mother to leave.
+Mrs. Mitchel had refused.
+Jack swallowed hard, putting a few peanut butter sandwiches in the pocket of his jacket.
 He kissed his mother on her forehead and headed out the door.

 Jack was halfway up Leo’s front lawn when he noticed a strange white Cadillac in the driveway.
 He looked up and saw Jayson and Leo sitting on the porch steps.
 Jayson looked up from his bowl of cereal and waved.